-The information in this announcement that relates to Exploration Results, Mineral Resources or Ore Reserves (as applicable) is based on, and fairly represents, information compiled by Mr Peter Spiers, a Competent Person who is a Member of the Australian Institute of Geoscientists and a full-time employee of Konstantin Resources Limited, a wholly owned subsidiary of Middle Island Resources.
+The information in this announcement that relates to Exploration Results is based on, and fairly represents, information compiled by Mr Peter Spiers, a Competent Person who is a Member of the Australian Institute of Geoscientists and a full-time employee of the Company.
 Mr Spiers has sufficient experience that is relevant to the style of mineralisation and type of deposit under consideration and to the activity being undertaken to qualify as a Competent Person as defined in the 2012 Edition of the 'Australasian Code for Reporting of Exploration Results, Mineral Resources and Ore Reserves'.
 Mr Spiers consents to the inclusion in the announcement of the matters based on his information in the form and context in which it appears.
+The Exploration Targets described in the announcement are conceptual in nature and there is insufficient information to establish whether further exploration will result in the determination of Mineral Resources.